On the moments of the mass of shrinking balls under the Critical $2d$ Stochastic Heat Flow: Introduction

+Furthermore, in more recent work \cite{GN25}, a lower bound of the form $e^{e^{h}}$ was established in the critical case when the SHF is averaged over balls of radius $1$.
+This naturally raises the question of identifying the transition between the asymptotic behavior in \eqref{thm:mom} and the $e^{e^{h}}$ growth observed by Ganguly–Nam for $\bbE\Big[ \Big( \mathscr{Z}_{t}^\theta(\cU_{B(0,r)}) \Big)^h\Big]$ as $r$ between $o(1)$ and $O(1)$ scales.
+A deeper understanding of these “phase transition” phenomena would be very interesting, and we hope to investigate them in future work.
+2mm Before closing this introduction let us make a connection between our results and the notions of {\it intermittency} and {\it multifractality}.
+These notions are closely related but they are not identical; see for example \cite{KKX17} and further references therein.

+Intermittency (see \cite{CM94}) refers to the phenomenon of a random object taking very high values with rather small probability.
+This is captured by a nonlinear growth of its moments with respect to the order $h$ of the moment.
+In the case of random fields, this often leads to observing sparse, high peaks.

+Multifractality (see \cite{F13, BP24}), on the other hand, refers to the phenomenon of a random measure exhibiting a range of scales in the structure of its high peaks.
+The fractal spectrum of a random measure $\mu$ on $\R^d$ is captured by the exponent $\xi(h)$ in the moment asymptotics

 for $h\in [0,1]$.
-This notion is useful in determining the Hausdorff dimension of the support of the measure and highlight localisation (see \cite{BP24} for further information).
+This notion is useful in determining the Hausdorff dimension of the support of the measure and indicate phenomena of localisation (see \cite{BP24} for further information).
 The measure $\mu$ is said to exhibit multifractality if the exponent $\xi(h)$ is a nonlinear function of $h$.
-Our result that
+The distinctive features between this formulation and the analogous formulation of intermittency are the {\it small ball limit} $\epsilon\to0$ and the range of $h\in (0,1)$ -- for intermittency one is rather interested in the case of $\epsilon$ being (typically) fixed and $h\to \infty$.